aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration_state.md

 ## Function `on_reconfig_start`

-Called at the beginning of a reconfiguration (either immediate or async) to mark the reconfiguration state "in progress" if it is currently "stopped".

-Also record the current time as the reconfiguration start time.
+Called at the beginning of a reconfiguration (either immediate or async)<br/> to mark the reconfiguration state &quot;in progress&quot; if it is currently &quot;stopped&quot;.<br/><br/> Also record the current time as the reconfiguration start time.
 (Some module, e.g., <code>stake.move</code>, needs this info).

 <pre><code>public(friend) fun on_reconfig_start()<br/></code></pre>